Top 10 books to improve your skills this fall

 "This book is perfect for those who are looking for methods, techniques, or simple life hacks to increase their productivity.
 The idea of this book is to encourage you to think more about your own productivity behaviors so that you can improve these habits to a point where you rarely have to think about your productivity ever again."

 The title covers how to beat procrastination, make most of your attention and become as efficient at your work as possible.
-Find it here.
+Find the book here.